DavidRdgz/unitree/README.md

 ```

 That should fit out univariate decision tree.
 In this case we have constructed
 a tree with Gaussian threshing and impurity measure using information criteria.

+### Testing

 Now we can make some silly predictions (silly because we fit the tree with this data),

 ```
 > p  <- u.predict(dt, X)